-Explain that, while all thunderstorms are dangerous, the National Weather Service (NWS) defines a severe thunderstorm as one that:
+While all thunderstorms are dangerous, the National Weather Service (NWS) defines a severe thunderstorm as one that:

 - Produces hail at least three-quarters of an inch in diameter.

 - Has winds of 58 miles per hour or greater.

 - Produces a tornado.